 In addition to appearing in state and federal court on various employment matters, Ms. Choate represents clients in investigations and hearings before the Equal Employment Opportunity Commission (EEOC), the Illinois Human Rights Commission (IHRC), and the Chicago Commission on Human Relations (CCHR).
 She has successfully negotiated the settlement of various employment matters and is dedicated to developing a personal relationship with each of her clients, ensuring that their needs are represented through the litigation process.

-Ms. Choate was named an “Illinois Rising Star” for both 2009 and 2010 by Super Lawyers magazine.
+Ms. Choate was named an “Illinois Rising Star” for 2009, 2010, 2012, 2013, 2014, and 2015 by Super Lawyers magazine.
 She has been invited to speak as a guest lecturer on employment issues for the Chicago Bar Association's Law at the Library Series every year since 2005.
 She is an active member of the Chicago Bar Association (CBA) and the Illinois Chapter of the National Employment Lawyer's Association (NELA-Illinois), an organization comprised of lawyers who seek to vindicate the rights of individuals in the workplace.
-She currently serves as Vice President of NELA-Illinois and has been on the Board of Directors since 2006.
+She currently serves as Immediate Past President of NELA-Illinois and has been on the Board of Directors since 2006.

 Ms. Choate is reviving "The Illinois Employee Advocate" a publication by NELA/IL and is the author of: "Global Justice: Fighting Terrorism with the International Criminal Court," Loyola Forum of International Law, Volume IX, Number 1, 2001; and "Alliances of Convenience: United States Ties with the Northern Alliance in Light of Human Rights Violations," Loyola Forum of International Law, Volume IX, Number 2, 2002.